jmalex0106/Project05/Tests.md

 Test 2:
 1. Login GUI appears
-2. Grader enters "bobStores" into the username box and "123456" into the password box and "bob@gmail.com" into the email box.
+2. Grader enters "bobStore" into the username box and "123456" into the password box and "bob@gmail.com" into the email box.
 3. Grader presses create account button
 4. JOption appears with buttons "Student" and "Tutor".
-Grader presses "Student"
+Grader presses either button.
 5. JOption appears stating that the entered credentials are invalid
 6. Grader exits this JOption pane.